alexcrichton/go-paste/README.md

 Note that if a deployment is similar to the section below, the requirement of `libsass` isn't needed in the production environment

+### Images

+This is available via the `github.com/alexcrichton/go-paste/images` package.
+When imported, images will be compressed so long as there's a corresponding compressor available for those images.
+This package tests for various commands to exist on the system, and if present the compressor is registered.

+Currently searched for commands are:

+* `optipng` - compressed PNG, GIF, BMP, and TIFF
+* `pngcrush` - compressed PNG
+* `jpegoptim` - compressed JPG, JPEG

+If these programs don't exist, then the respective compressor won't be registered.
+If they do exist, then the compressor will be registered, however.

 ## Deployment

 When deploying an application, you probably don't want to slow down startup of